 Authors: Tain-Tsair Hsu(許添財), Shin-Hsien Chen(陳世憲)

-There are some key points and policy implications regarding the changes in Business Forecast for Taiwan’s Commercial Service Industry in Q3 2024 as follows:
+There are some key points and policy implications regarding the current changes in Business Forecast for Taiwan’s Commercial Service Industry as follows:

 1. Comprehensive analysis and prediction